Getting to Morocco and getting around

-Moroccan public transport is, on the whole, pretty good, with a rail network linking the main towns of the north, the coast and Marrakesh, and plenty of buses and collective taxis.
+Regular flights and ferries connect the country with Europe and the Middle East.
+Once there, getting around Morocco on public transport is generally easy, with a rail network linking the main towns of the north, the coast and Marrakesh, and plenty of buses and collective taxis.
 Renting a car can open up routes that are time-consuming or difficult on local transport.

-Trains cover a limited network of routes, but for travel between the major cities they are easily the best option, comfortable and fairly fast, but sometimes subject to delays.
+Despite a limited network of routes, getting around Morocco by train is the best option if you are travelling between the major cities.
+The trains are comfortable and fairly fast, but can sometimes be subject to delays.

 There are two main lines: from Tangier in the north down to Marrakesh, and from Oujda in the northeast, also to Marrakesh, joining with the Tangier line at Sidi Kacem.
 Branch lines serve Nador, El Jadida, Safi, Oued Zem and Casablanca airport.
-A high-speed line (LGV) from Tangier to Casablanca is scheduled to open in 2015 (for latest news see w tgvmaroc.ma), with extensions planned down to Marrakesh and Agadir, as well as eastward all the way (political frictions allowing) through Algeria and Tunisia to Tripoli.
+A high-speed line (LGV) from Tangier to Casablanca is under construction, which should reduce the journey time between the two cities to just over two hours, with eventual extension to Marrakesh.

-Bus travel is generally only marginally cheaper than taking a shared grand taxi, and around thirty percent slower, but also safer and more comfortable, though on some older buses leg room is limited, and for anyone approaching six feet or more in height, long journeys can be rather an endurance test.
+Getting around Morocco by bus is generally only marginally cheaper than taking a shared grand taxi, and around thirty percent slower, but also safer and more comfortable.
+On some older buses, legroom is limited, and long journeys can be uncomfortable for taller passengers.
 Many long-distance buses run at night when they are both quicker and cooler.
-Most are fitted with reading lights but they are invariably turned off, so you will not be able to read on buses after dark.
-Also note that the rate of accidents involving night buses is quite high, especially on busy routes, and most of all on the N8 between Marrakesh and Agadir.
+Note that the rate of accidents involving night buses is quite high, especially on busy routes.

 Travelling during the day, especially in summer, it pays to sit on the side away from the sun.
 Travelling from north to south, this means sitting on the right in the morning, on the left in the afternoon, vice versa if going the other way.
 Travelling from east to west, sit on the right, or on the left if going from west to east.
 In fact, Moroccan passengers often pull down the blinds and shut the windows, which can block out the scenery and make the journey rather claustrophobic.
 Note too, especially on rural services, that some passengers may be unused to road travel, resulting in travel sickness and vomiting.